A GUIDE TO THE BUILDING AND ITS MONUMENTS

 In adapting the design of an ancient tempt to serve as a 19th-century church, architects were usually obliged to make compromises for practical reasons.
 Windows, which are absent in Greek temple architecture, were needed, and the elaborate furnishings of Christian worship had to be introduced.
 Because of the limited functions of the Oratory, however, Foster was largely free of these constraints and could design a more or less perfect recreation of a classical temple, furnished only with simple pews and a lectern.
 Most important, the interior was small enough to be lit by a skylight in the roof, leaving the side walls free of window opening in a truly Greek manner and giving the building a solemn severity appropriate to its purpose.
 The roof is stone, another archeologically correct detail.
 The internal columns which support the ceiling are of the graceful Ionic order and are closely based on those of the Erechtheion, one of the temples on the Arthenian Acropolis.
 On the exterior, by contrast, the six-columned porticos at either end are of the simpler, more sturdy Doric order, best exemplified in the Parthenon, the most famous of the Acropolis temples.
 Indeed in its siting as well in its design the Oratory seems intended to evoke the Acropolis, and when viewed from the cemetery below it stands dramatically on the edge of a rocky precipice like one of the ruins in Foster’s Greek drawings.
 The effect was appreciated by contemporaries: Gore’s Liverpool Directory for 1832 describes the Oratory’s enthusiastically as being “in the very spirit and soul of the Greek school .. such a structure as the traveller of mind might fancy standing along in all its majesty on some bold promontory of that lovely land…” The comparison may appear faintly humorous, but to contemporary observers of the 19th-century, Liverpool’s power and prosperity, who spoke of the towns in the same break as Carthage and other cities of classical antiquity, the Greek Revival style of Foster’s buildings seemed not only convincing but also thoroughly appropriate.

 Above: The Oratory in 1998 viewed from the former Cemetery.
 Photo by Stephen Nulty.
+Below is a video of the Oratory & Liverpool Cathedral, on 7 August 2016 taken by myself.

 The monuments are described in an anti-clockwise direction, beginning on the right of the entrance.
 Where two are positioned one above the other, the lower one is described first.